-The HEI spark tester is accurate and this will save you money by helping make your diagnostic reach the right conclusion.
-Reaching the right conclusion always saves money.
+The HEI spark tester is accurate and this will save you money making your diagnostic reach the right conclusion and this will keep you from replacing good parts.

 The HEI spark tester does not cost an arm and a leg.
 It usually retails for around 10 to 14 US dollars (don't have an HEI spark tester?
 Need to buy one?
 You can buy it here: OTC 6589 Electronic Ignition Spark Tester).

 You don't have to interpret the color of the spark on the HEI spark tester.
 On some spark testers, it's suggested that you have to interpret the color of the spark (which is total BS in the first place since the color of the spark has nothing to do with anything).

 If the HEI spark tester sparks, the spark is present and strong enough.
 If it doesn't spark, then you have a bonafide no-spark result you can trust.